PostHog/posthog.com/contents/blog/growth-loops.md

 For example, with Google Ad Words, companies pay per click on specific keywords related to potential customers’ searches.
 They pay for clicks (performance).
 With the correct math figured out (cost of acquisition), this can lead to a growth loop of increasing ad spend and revenue growth.

-Products that benefit from performance marketing are generally high margins (more money for ads) with low organic demand.
-For example, direct-to-consumer goods (e.g. Casper, Warby Parker, Dollar Shave Club) and SaaS software targeting small-medium businesses (e.g. Shopify, Hubspot, Slack).
+Products that use performance marketing growth loops generally have high margins (more money for ads), but low organic demand.
+Good examples include direct-to-consumer goods (e.g. Casper, Warby Parker, Dollar Shave Club) and SaaS software targeting small-medium businesses (e.g. Shopify, Hubspot, Slack).

 ### Content